-It is now expected that children can begin to produce a cursive style of writing by the end of Year 1.
-Your child’s class teacher will give you a copy of the style we are using in school.
+It is now expected that children can begin to produce a cursive style of writing from the beginning of Year 1.
 Please encourage your child to use this style when completing writing at home and homework.
 A pencil is the best tool for this.

 It is essential to read on a regular basis with your child.
 When you have completed a book with your child, please sign their reading record and comment on their reading (any words they found difficult, and vocabulary they didn’t understand etc.).
 Children need to bring a book bag and their book everyday as we read with the children in school.
 Books will be changed on a Monday and a Friday.
 If reading records have not been signed, we will not know to change the book and therefore it will not be changed.

-Your child will receive homework every Tuesday, this will include spellings which will be tested on a Friday.
-The terms spellings are given broken down into weeks at the beginning of each new half-term and are taken from our English Scheme of Work.
-Please return homework no later than Monday morning.
+Your child will receive homework every Tuesday, this will include spellings which will be tested on a Monday.
+The terms spellings are given broken down into weeks at the beginning of each new half-term.
+Please return homework on Mondays.
 Your support in this will be a great help.
-If you have any concerns or questions about your child’s homework please feel free to contact us.
-We aim to make our homework as practical as possible so that children are engaged within their learning at home.

 After School Clubs

 As we are a ‘Healthy School’ children are encouraged to bring a named water bottle to school to keep in the classroom so that they can have a drink when they need one.
 This is cleaned and filled with fresh water only on a daily basis for your child.
 As your child is in Key Stage 1 they also get a free piece of fruit each day, the fruit is available for your child to help themselves to at morning break.